Shiba Inu Breeding

 What Breeds Make A Shiba Inu?

-The Shiba Inu is a purebred dog from Japan that belongs to the Non-Sporting group according to the American Kennel Club.
-It’s the smallest of six Japanese spitz breeds and comes from ancestors that include various hunting dogs, like the Japanese small-sized bear hunting dog, the Kai Dog, and the Shikoku Dog.
-Shiba Inus are easy to recognize with their curly tail, small, pointy ears, and fluffy fur.
-It’s important to keep in mind that breeding Shiba Inus with other dog breeds isn’t recommended by breed organizations to keep the breed’s unique characteristics.
+The Shiba Inu, straight from Japan, is part of the Non-Sporting group at the American Kennel Club.
+It’s the tiniest of Japan’s six spitz breeds, with ancestors that were hunting dogs, like the little bear hunters, the Kai Dog, and the Shikoku Dog.
+You can spot a Shiba Inu a mile away with their curly tail, pointy ears, and fluffy coat.
+Oh, and a heads-up for breeders: mixing Shibas with other dog breeds isn’t really given the thumbs up by breed organizations.
+They like to keep those one-of-a-kind Shiba traits just as they are.

 How Long Do Shiba Inu Live?